addb/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/index.md

 import Tabs from './tabs/index.md'

-# Adobe Edge Media Analytics for Audio and Video
+# Adobe Streaming Media for Edge Network
 The Media for Edge Nework extension enables tracking user's engagement and consumption of audio and video content on mobile devices.

 ## Before starting